Founder of Parallel

-He is also a passionate advocate of celebrating diversity and encouraging greater inclusion in work, home and play.
+Andrew is a passionate advocate of celebrating diversity and encouraging greater inclusion in work, home and play.

 12th Earl of Shaftesbury

-Nick Ashley-Cooper is the patron of Parallel London.
+Nick Ashley-Cooper is the patron of Parallel.
 In 2009, while horse riding, he fell and cracked his L1 vertebrae.
 It was unclear if he’d ever be able to walk again.
 He regained his mobility, and went on to run ultra-marathons whilst supporting spinal research charity, Wings for Life.

 Broadcaster, journalist & access expert